Eviction Protections for Non-Payment of Rent Due to COVID-19

-In response to the hardships many in our community are facing due to the economic impacts of the COVID-19 outbreak and the Shelter in Place Order, moratoriums have been adopted to ban residential and commercial evictions in the City of San Mateo.
+In response to the hardships many in our community are facing due to the economic impacts of the COVID-19 outbreak, moratoriums have been adopted to ban residential and commercial evictions in the City of San Mateo.

+The State of California has protections in place for residential tenants and more information is available on the Housing is Key website.
 The San Mateo City Council and County Board of Supervisors have each adopted emergency ordinances that prohibit evictions for nonpayment of rent by current tenants who are impacted by the COVID-19 pandemic.
-Between the County and City ordinances, renters of any type of residential property, and small businesses tenants are protected in the City of San Mateo.
-The ordinances allow for a deferral, not a waiver of rents.
+These rules allowed for a deferral, not a waiver of rents.

 The San Mateo City Council adopted an emergency ordinance, imposing a ban covering commercial evictions with an expectation the County would act to address residential evictions.
+The City's ordinance expired Sept.
+30, 2020, however commercial renters may have up to 12 months to repay rent.
 The County Board of Supervisors placed a moratorium on residential evictions for nonpayment of rent that applies throughout the cities and towns of San Mateo County.

 The ordinances require landlords to notify tenants of the moratorium before attempting to take any action to evict a tenant.
 The City has a noticing form for commercial properties, and the County has forms in English, Spanish and Chinese for residential properties.